-Solidarity: The Journal of Catholic Social Thought and Secular Ethics is a refereed academic online journal published semi-annually to provide a forum for the discussion of social ethics, social justice and Catholic social thought.
+Solidarity: The Journal of Catholic Social Thought and Secular Ethics is a refereed academic online journal published initially annually with future plans to publish semi-annually to provide a forum for the discussion of social ethics, social justice and Catholic social thought.
 The journal promotes ethical reflection and stimulates dialogue on a range of topics and issues of practical and international import as well as of theological and secular significance.

-Solidarity is run by the Centre for Faith, Ethics & Society at the University of Notre Dame Australia, with the support Justice and Peace Office of the Catholic Archdiocese of Sydney.
+Solidarity is run by the Institute for Ethics and Society at the University of Notre Dame Australia, with the support of the Justice and Peace Office of the Catholic Archdiocese of Sydney.

 We thank all our contributors for their ongoing support, and also you, our readers.
 Your contributions, feedback and support is always welcome.

 Current Issue: Volume 8, Issue 1 (2018) Reading Laudato Si' in the Philippines

 This special edition marks the second instalment of a two-volume project on Pope Francis’ 2015 encyclical Laudato Si: On Care For Our Common Home (LS) undertaken by Solidarity in partnership with the journal Philippiniana Sacra.
 Originally conceived as a joint endeavour to publish scholarly considerations of Laudato Si from contexts throughout the Asia-Pacific – a goal fulfilled in the release of the Philippiniana Sacra 2017 Special Issue 52:157 – the weight of submissions from scholars in the Philippines warranted a separate edition on reading Laudato Si from this singular national context..